Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 In :ref:`figure 2 <URLs_fig2>`, we can see that two URLs are imported (only the end of each URL is visible on the figure) and that each is provided with an annotation whose key is *author*.
-The first URL associates value *Dickens* with this key and is encoded in utf-8; the second one has value *Fitzgerald* and is encoded in iso-8859-1.
+The first URL associates value *shakespeare* with this key and is encoded in utf-8; the second one has value *dickens* and is encoded in iso-8859-1.

 The first buttons on the right of the imported URLs' list enable the user to